 Editor's note: At American Councils, we believe that exchange is for everyone, but we recognize that everyone will have a different experience while on exchange.
 Our staff strives to support students of all identities along the way, from recruitment to return home.
 We asked a few staffers this month to talk about their own experiences with exchange and the ways they work to make exchange accessible to all.

 Emily Matts Henry is the program manager for the National Security Language Initiative for Youth (NSLI-Y).
-Anna Stewart is a senior program officer working with NSLI-Y.
+Anna Stewart is the program manager for the NSLI-Y placement division.

 Tell us a little about your background in international education.